Samantha Smith: Life

 A media circus ensued, with Smith being interviewed by Ted Koppel and Johnny Carson, among others, and with nightly reports by the major American networks.
 On July 7, 1983, she flew to Moscow with her parents, and spent two weeks as Andropov's guest.
 During the trip she visited Moscow and Leningrad and spent time in Artek, the main Soviet pioneer camp, in the town of Gurzuf on the Crimean Peninsula.
-Smith wrote in her book that in Leningrad she and her parents were amazed by the friendliness of the people and by the presents many people made for them.
 Speaking at a Moscow press conference, she declared that the Russians were "just like us".
 In Artek, Smith chose to stay with the Soviet children rather than accept the privileged accommodations offered to her.
 For ease of communication, teachers and children who spoke fluent English were chosen to stay in the building where she was lodged.
 Smith shared a dormitory with nine other girls, and spent her time there swimming, talking and learning Russian songs and dances.
 While there, she made many friends, including Natasha Kashirina from Leningrad, a fluent English speaker.

 Samantha spontaneously participated in the documentary film The Capital of Childhood, dedicated to the 60th anniversary of Artek.
 Together with Natasha, she performed the song "May There Always Be Sunshine!".
 Cinematographer Nikolai Zherekhov recalled: "An ordinary child, she was no different from our boys and girls, maybe she was more liberated, our guys were a little restrained at first.
 I remember her extraordinary, kind, sunny, lively and sincere smile, there was no stardom in it."